padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

-<h1> Authentication </h3>
+<h1> Authentication </h1>

-### ASVS Requirement 2.1.1
+### ASVS Requirement 2.1.1 - Auth0 Supported

 **ASVS Requirement Description**: Verify that user set passwords are at least 12 characters in length (after multiple spaces are combined).

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it helps to ensure that users' passwords are sufficiently complex.
+**Justification**: This requirement is relevant because it helps to ensure that users' passwords are sufficiently complex. //todo add auth0 context

 **Security Requirement**: User Password Length - The application should ensure that user-set passwords are at least 12 characters in length.

 ---

-### ASVS Requirement 2.1.2
+### ASVS Requirement 2.1.2 - Auth0 Supported

 **ASVS Requirement Description**: Verify that passwords of at least 64 characters are permitted, and that passwords of more than 128 characters are denied.

 **Related Functional Requirement**: User Registration and Authentication

 **Justification**: This requirement is relevant because it sets boundaries on the password length.
-Allowing at least 64 characters enables users to set complex passwords, while denying more than 128 characters prevents potential denial of service attacks related to processing extremely long passwords.
+Allowing at least 64 characters enables users to set complex passwords, while denying more than 128 characters prevents potential denial of service attacks related to processing extremely long passwords. //todo add auth0 context

 **Security Requirement**: User Password Length Limit - The application should permit user-set passwords of at least 64 characters and deny passwords of more than 128 characters.

 ---

-### ASVS Requirement 2.1.3
+### ASVS Requirement 2.1.3 - Auth0 Supported

 **ASVS Requirement Description**: Verify that password truncation is not performed.
 However, consecutive multiple spaces may be replaced by a single space.

 **Related Functional Requirement**: User Registration and Authentication

 **Justification**: This requirement is relevant because it ensures that the full complexity of users' passwords is preserved.
-Truncating passwords could inadvertently weaken them by reducing their length and complexity.
+Truncating passwords could inadvertently weaken them by reducing their length and complexity. //todo add auth0 context

 **Security Requirement**: No Password Truncation - The application should not perform password truncation.
 However, it may replace consecutive multiple spaces with a single space.